ibexa/documentation-user/docs/product_catalog/quable_integration.md

 [Product prices](manage_prices.md) and [availability and stock](manage_availability_and_stock.md) can be managed in [[= product_name =]].

-You can define pricing rules, such as [discounts](discounts.md) for specific regions or customer groups.
+You can define pricing rules for specific regions or customer groups.

 ## Managing product data